Pizza Dough Not Rising

 Possible Problems Related to Yeast:

-Here are some of the causes why the pizza dough is not rising that might be related to yeast.
+Here are some of the causes of your pizza dough not rising that might be related to the amount of yeast.

 Not Enough Yeast

-If you’ve added too little yeast to your dough mixture, the dough will still rise; it just will take longer to proof.
+If you’ve added too little or insufficient yeast to your dough mixture, the dough will still rise; it will take longer to proof.

-Oddly enough, longer proofing results in more vital gluten, which can make a better crust.
+Oddly enough, longer proofing results in more vital gluten, which can make a better pizza crust.

 The hard part is waiting for your pizza dough to be proofed appropriately so you can eat your pizza right away.

-It’s a horrible thought, but yeast does have a shelf life that can result in yeast that doesn’t react when you try to activate it.
+It’s a horrible thought, but dry yeast (active dry yeast or instant yeast) does have a shelf life that can result in yeast that doesn’t react when you try to activate it.
+Fresh yeast has an even shorter life span.

 You should be able to see if your yeast is still good when you proof your yeast.
 If it’s bubbling and expanding with a yeasty smell, then it’s good.